 Speaking of handles and large pots, spend a decent amount of time comparing spouts.
 The height is important, but so is the arc, the curvature of the fixture as it hangs over the sink.
 Some faucet designs descend lower, which can make maneuvering a large bowl or pot underneath the spray more difficult.

 Similarly, if you have low-hanging cabinets, then a large, high arc design can get in the way when you’re trying to work at the sink.
-In these cases, a faucet with a lower arc would be the better choice.
+In these cases, a kitchen faucet style with a lower arc would be the better choice.

 Take the time to measure around your sink.
 Pay attention to the way your cabinets hang, if applicable, and check to ensure that the faucet you choose fits within the space you have.
 It’s also important to make sure that your new faucet doesn’t come down too far into the well of your sink, as that descent can significantly cut down on the free space you have.